 Distance from Seattle to Snoqualmie Pass: 53 miles (53 minutes)

 If you are after some winter thrills, then you should definitely head to Snoqualmie Pass for memorable snow tubing adventures.
-The park is 500 ft long and has a 40 ft vertical drop.
+The park is 500 ft long and has a 40 ft vertical drop, perfect for some thrilling rides.

 It features more than 20 tubing lanes during the peak season and offers a covered lift to take you back to the starting point (you can also walk your way up in case you want a good reason to get in a winter workout)!